Circadify

 • Account database — AES-256 encryption at rest for developer accounts, API key hashes, audit logs, and usage records.

-• Object storage — Server-side encryption for the upload pipeline.
-Uploaded tensors are processed and discarded; nothing health-related persists.
+• Object storage — Server-side encryption for the upload path.
+Measurement payloads are processed and discarded; nothing health-related persists.

 • Key management — Encryption keys are managed by a dedicated key-management service with automatic rotation.

-After inference, the tensor is discarded and the vital sign results are returned to the client over TLS.
+After processing, the payload is discarded and the vital sign results are returned to the client over TLS.
 Results are not stored on our side.
 The only persisted artifact of a scan is a usage record (one scan credit consumed) used for billing and quota.

 Circadify uses distinct cryptographic approaches for different types of secrets: